GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Experiments

 \subsection{Evaluation Metrics}

-Each sample in GeoExplain includes a ground-truth geo-coordinates together with several comprehensive reference explanations describing how the correct location can be inferred.
 We refer to the location and explanations generated by SightSense and other baselines as candidate location and explanations.
 Evaluation of the GeoGuess task comprises two aspects: (1) the accuracy of the candidate location, and (2) the textual similarity between model-generated candidate explanations and human-written references which is measured by both automatic metrics and human evaluation.